 Break down silos and share data

-Client organisations are usually built in silos and make decisions as separate entities, despite engaging the same audiences.
+Client organizations are usually built in silos and make decisions as separate entities, despite engaging the same audiences.
 These silos ultimately transfer to the agency structure, which can lead to a disjointed customer narrative.
 Remember, while our aim is to drive sales, it’s also to make the purchase process simple and consistent across multiple brand interactions.

 In our experience, agency teams that are briefed as one, ideate as one, and sit as one deliver more seamless brand experiences.
 At Publicis Commerce, we bring people together from different functions across our agency in one “room” to tap their expertise and align on KPIs.
 Since everyone sees data from different parts of the business, this sync helps us put the pieces together and extract powerful insights, be it from digital media, offline sales, or site analytics.